-- The City continues to partner with the Winnebago County Health Department's Lead Safe Program on housing projects to leverage available resources. - The Northern Illinois Land Bank was established in 2019 and will be a resource for addressing vacant and blighted properties, as well as providing more efficient and effective procedures for returning properties to beneficial use. - Two years ago, the City created a new staff position to act as a liaison with neighborhood groups, associations, and residents.
-The Neighborhood Specialist facilitates networks of neighborhood associations, builds capacity of organizations and community leaders, and helps to strategize neighborhood level plans that align efforts with City programs. - The City's Neighborhood Revitalization Strategy will be used to determine geographic priorities for community development and housing programs, depending upon the type of neighborhood (Strong, Middle, or Emerging), and the program type (i.e., homeownership, housing rehabilitation, economic development.)
+- The City continues to partner with the Winnebago County Health Department's Lead Safe Program on housing projects to leverage available resources. - The Northern Illinois Land Bank was established in 2019 and will be a resource for addressing vacant and blighted properties, as well as providing more efficient and effective procedures for returning properties to beneficial use. - Three years ago, the City created a new staff position to act as a liaison with neighborhood groups, associations, and residents.
+The Neighborhood Specialist facilitates networks of neighborhood associations, builds capacity of organizations and community leaders, and helps to strategize neighborhood level plans that align efforts with City programs.
+In 2023, this staff member is working with Public Works, Police, and Fire to coordinate neighborhood clean-up days that culminate in a resource fair and block party.
+The City will host six full day events within six LMI neighborhoods. - The City's Neighborhood Revitalization Strategy will be used to determine geographic priorities for community development and housing programs, depending upon the type of neighborhood (Strong, Middle, or Emerging), and the program type (i.e., homeownership, housing rehabilitation, economic development).